 SARATOGA SPRINGS, NY

-Lacey Thaler Reilly Wilson is working on the comprehensive survey, design and restoration of the Trask Mansion building envelope.
-Project scope includes restoring stone and brick masonry, stucco facade panels, slate and metal roofing and ornate wood windows and doors.
+Lacey Thaler Reilly Wilson recently completed the comprehensive restoration of the Trask Mansion building envelope.
+Project scope included restoring stone and brick masonry, stucco facade panels, slate, and metal roofing, and ornate wood windows and doors.

-The scope also includes use of point-cloud laser surveying, converted to Revit.
-This will provide incredibly detailed surface mapping as well as a three-dimensional model of the building envelope for more precise documentation of problems of repair, especially as they transition from ground-to-wall/wall-to-roof assemblies.
+The scope also included the use of point-cloud laser surveying, converted to Revit.
+This provided incredibly detailed surface mapping as well as a three-dimensional model of the building envelope for more precise documentation of problems of repair, especially as they transition from ground-to-wall/wall-to-roof assemblies.

 The project scope included goals to improve system controls engineering and improvements, based on the study of the envelope using performance-measuring software such as WUFI and infrared thermography scanning.
 The ultimate goal is to provide reduced infiltration and convection at the envelope in the winter months, while much of the mansion is closed off and largely unheated.